vertexvaar/logs/README.md

 The ConjunctionReader creates an instance of `Reader` for each `Writer`, which reads from the specific location where the writer writes the log entries.
-Therefore it's possible to read and filter logs accross all log destinations (tables, files, etc.)
+Therefore, it's possible to read and filter logs across all log destinations (tables, files, etc.)

 ## TYPO3 & PHP compatibility

 The current major version 3.0 requires PHP 7.0 or higher and support TYPO3 version 9 and 10.

 For versions supporting older PHP and / or TYPO3 versions please use the previous tags.
-But keep in mind, that these are not actively supported and you should strongly consider upgrading your TYPO3 installation.
+Keep in mind, that these are not actively supported, and you should strongly consider upgrading your TYPO3 installation.

 ## TODO